ghkhashayar/docs/docs/setting.md

 ```php
 protected static function properties(): SettingProperties
 ```
-This function returns Setting controller properties. and should return an instance of `Sanjab\Helpers\SettingProperties` with all properties that needs to override.
+This function returns Setting controller properties. and should return an instance of `Sanjab\Helpers\SettingProperties` with all properties that need to override.
 ```php
 SettingProperties::create(KEY)
                 ->property1(value 1)